 We are diligent in identifying and reviewing the latest sciences and processes applicable to the cultivation, distillation, production, packaging, securing, and distribution of cannabis and cannabis-infused products.
 We have obtained the highest quality cannabis strains and genetics.
 We are at the leading edge of patient education and physician outreach for cannabis, and we seek strategic relationships with companies that are at the forefront of extraction and distillation.

 Consolidation Plans

-The Company's strategic shift involves the acquisition of the business operations and licenses of entities to which the Company provides advisory and real estate services.
+Our strategic plan involves the acquisition of the business operations and licenses of entities to which we provide advisory and real estate services.
 The following is an overview of the consolidation process:

 Massachusetts